Last Updated: April 19, 2021 at 9:14 a.m.

 Weekly On-Campus Testing

-Testing includes students, faculty, and staff members—with some individuals tested multiple times.
+Testing includes students (including student athletes), faculty, and staff members—with some individuals tested multiple times.
 Visit Testing Protocol for more details.

 Past Testing Results